mah0001/metadata-editor-docs-v2/quick_start_indicator.md

 Once you have entered the metadata, you can finalize the documentation of the indicator by documenting and attaching external resources.
 External resources include all materials you want to make accessible to users when you publish the indicator in a catalog.
 In this example, we will add one external resource: the World Bank Poverty and Inequality Platform website.

 To create external resources, click on "External resources" in the navigation tree and then click on "Create resource".
 Select the resource type ("Web Site"), give it a short title *(Poverty and Inequality Platform (PIP))*, and enter the URL *(https://pip.worldbank.org/home)*.
 Then click "SAVE."
-You will now have two external resources listed.
+You will now have an external resources listed.

 ![image](https://github.com/mah0001/metadata-editor-docs-v2/blob/main/img/ME_UG_v1-0-0_quick_start_indicator_external_resource_PIP.png)